U.S. WWII 1942 Transitional M1910 Aluminum Canteen and Cover

 This canteen set represents an early World War II transition in U.S. Army field equipment.
 The overall carrying system follows the long-serving M1910 pattern, with a canvas cover, two flap closures, felt lining, and a rear wire belt hook for attachment to the pistol belt or cartridge belt.
 At the same time, the canteen itself shows wartime production features associated with the 1942 period, including aluminum construction, a perimeter seam, and a black composition cap with cork seal.

-The set is made more useful as a reference because both major components are dated 1942.
+The set is made more useful as a reference because both major dated components were manufactured in 1942.
 The canteen is marked U.S. / T.A.C.U.
 Co. / 1942, while the cover is marked U.S. / JEFF Q.M.D. / 1942.
 The canteen and cover were separate issued components, so different makers are normal.
+An unmarked aluminum M1910-pattern nesting cup completes the basic canteen, cup, and cover arrangement.

 The M1910 Canteen System